$0 Northwest Territories Foster Care Quick-Start Checklist

 Specialized care is for children with complex needs that require foster parents with specific training or capacity.
 In the NWT, this includes:

 Specialized foster parents receive additional training through the Caregiver Classroom — the FASD module and LivingWorks START suicide prevention training are particularly relevant.
-They may also receive enhanced per diem rates or additional support allocations depending on the child's needs and the complexity of care required.
+Specialized needs may qualify for Level 2 or Level 3 daily rates and require a higher level of training; confirm the applicable rate and requirements with HSS.

 If you have professional background in health care, social work, education, or child development, specialized care may be a natural fit.
 HSS is specifically looking for foster parents who can support the most complex cases — and the shortage in this area is acute.